Justin-Diner/AccioBnB/README.md

 # Additional Features:
 # Continue Button
 The continue button is one of the most reusable components in the application.
-Notably, the component renders its color dynamically based on mouse hover location.
-It takes two items as props: a clickFunction (that is invoked when the component is clicked) and textContent (that displays the text on the button).
-This reusable component adds style throughout the website that is interactive.
+The component renders its color dynamically based on mouse hover location.
+It takes two items as props: (1) a ```clickFunction``` that is invoked when the component is clicked and (2) ```textContent``` that displays the text on the button.
+This reusable component adds a consistent style throughout the website.

 ```js
 import React, { useState } from "react"